terben/Programming_in_Python_Bonn_Summer_2018/Linux/README.md

 ## Test questions

 Please answer the following questions consecutively.
-The build on one another.
+They build on one another.

 1. Open a *Linux*-terminal.
 In which directory are you when you open a new terminal?
 With which *Unix*-command do you find out the directory you are currently in? *(Unix-shell and terminal)*